 It is easier and safer to bring all of the prescription medications and medical liquids you will need on your travels with you in your carry-on baggage, even if you must undergo additional screening at the TSA checkpoint.

 You are allowed to bring ice packs to keep medications and liquid medical supplies cold as long as you declare the ice packs to your screening officer.

-If you need more information about packing your prescription medications or presenting them to the screening officer, contact TSA Cares at least three days (72 hours) before your flight.
+If you need more information about packing your prescription medications or presenting them to the screening officer, contact TSA Cares at least 72 hours before your flight.

 International Screening Information

 The nations of the European Union, Australia, Canada, China, Japan, Mexico, the United Kingdom and many other countries have agreed to work together to establish and maintain consistent and effective airport security screening procedures.
 This means that you can pack all your small liquid and gel items in your zip-top bag and use the same bag almost anywhere you travel.

 What to Do if You Experience a Problem at the TSA Checkpoint